ardagnir/athame/README.md

    - Athame may expose bugs in older versions of Vim.
 I recommend using a version that includes patches 1-928 at the minimum.

  - X (For linux, you probably have this already.
 For OSX, install XQuartz)

-##Will Athame break my shell?
-Athame *probably* won't break your shell.
-If anything goes wrong, it *should* fail into normal shell behavior.
-If, for example, you haven't started X, Athame will give a warning and act like a normal shell until you do.

-...but there are no guarantees.
-You probably shouldn't install Athame on production systems.

 ##Download
 Clone this repo recursively: